Oven logo

 timestamp: float

-async def handle_login(event: UserLoginEvent):
+async def handle_login(login_event: UserLoginEvent):

-print(f"User {event.username} logged in at {event.timestamp}")
+print(f"User {event.username} logged in at {event.timestamp} with API key: {await auth_response.event_result()}")

 return {"status": "success", "user": event.username}

-bus.on('UserLoginEvent', handle_login)
+bus.on(UserLoginEvent, handle_login)

 event = bus.dispatch(UserLoginEvent(username="alice", timestamp=1234567890))